knuckleswtf/scribe-docs/README.md

 yarn start
 ```

-This command starts a local development server and opens up a browser window.
+This command starts a local development server on http://localhost:3000 and opens up a browser window.
 Most changes are reflected live without having to restart the server.

+Note that the search bar won't be shown at all in local dev mode.

 ## Build